 It enables power loss solutions that power up the DRAM for data flushing to NAND is complete.
 As a result, you no longer have to worry about power losses

 Almost all the applications of this 21st century require to safeguard with redundant power supplies, battery backup systems as well as power generators.
 It is important for an uninterrupted power supply in data centers and every organization.
-The data storage devices with power loss protection in NVMe and eMMC is also important according to the application usage.
+The data storage devices with power loss protection in Industrial NVMe SSD and eMMC is also important according to the application usage.